Liability insurance: Market

 Commercial liability is an important segment for the insurance industry.
-With premium income of USD 160 billion in 2013, it accounted for 10% of global non-life premiums of USD 1 550 billion, or 23% of the global commercial lines premiums.
-Liability insurance is far more prevalent in the advanced than emerging markets.
+With premium income of US$160 billion in 2013, it accounted for 10% of global non-life premiums of US$1,550 billion, or 23% of the global commercial premiums.
+Liability insurance is far more prevalent in advanced than in emerging markets.
 The advanced markets accounted for 93% of global liability premiums in 2013, while their share of global non-life premiums was 79%.

 The US is by far the largest market, with 51% of the global liability premiums written in 2013.
-This is due to the size of the US economy and high penetration of liability insurance (0.5% of GDP).
-In 2013, US businesses spent USD 84 billion on commercial liability covers, of which USD 50 billion was on general liability, including USD 12 billion for Errors and Omissions (E&O) and USD 5.4 billion for Directors and Officers (D&O).
-US businesses spent another USD 13 billion on the liability portion of commercial multi-peril policies, USD 9.5 billion for medical malpractice and USD 3 billion for product liability covers.
+This is due to the size of the US economy and the high penetration of liability insurance (0.5% of GDP).
+In 2013, US businesses spent US$84 billion on commercial liability covers, of which US$50 billion was on general liability, including US$12 billion for Errors and Omissions (E&O) and US$5.4 billion for Directors and Officers (D&O).
+US businesses spent another US$13 billion on the liability portion of commercial multi-peril policies, US$9.5 billion for medical malpractice, and US$3 billion for product liability covers.

-The UK is the world’s second largest market for liability insurance, with USD 9.9 billion of liability premiums in 2013.
+The UK is the world's second largest market for liability insurance, with US$9.9 billion of liability premiums in 2013.
 The largest sub-line of business is public and product liability.
 This is followed by professional indemnity and employers’ liability (cover for employment-related accidents and illnesses).
 There has been a significant shift in the sub-segments of UK liability insurance.
 In the last decade, the share of professional indemnity has increased from about 14% to 32%, highlighting the shift towards a more services-driven economy.
 Manufacturing, meanwhile, comprises a lower share of liability claims as accidents related to injuries and property damages have declined.